Institute for Mathematical Research

 The Institute for Mathematical Research (Forschungsinstitut für Mathematik, FIM) is a mathematical research institution located at ETH Zurich and founded in 1964 by Beno Eckmann.
-Its main goals are to promote and facilitating the exchange between ETH Zurich and international leading mathematicians.
+Its main goals are to promote and facilitate the exchange between ETH Zurich and international leading mathematicians.

 The Institute offers a platform on which contacts of lasting values between faculty members of the Department of Mathematics of ETH, graduate students, members of the Swiss mathematical community at large and international researchers can be established.
-A lean staff structure of a director, a coordinator and an administrative assistant, a well-equipped infrastructure of 30 working spaces and an independent budget serve as the basis of the Institute.
+A lean staff structure of a director, a coordinator and an administrative assistant, a well-equipped infrastructure of 30 working spaces, and an independent budget serve as the basis of the Institute.

 This structure enables the FIM to host about 200 guests per year, ranging from short term visits of one or two days to long term stays of up to one year.
 Furthermore, the FIM organises scientific activities like conferences, minicourses and advanced graduate courses.